W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 04b - Dynamic Arrays - ESL.md

     int city;
     cin >> city;

+    string cityName;

     ifstream input;

     if ( city == 1 )
     {
         input.open( "from_kc.txt" );
+        cityName = "Kansas City";
     }
     else
     {
         input.open( "from_seattle.txt" );
+        cityName = "Seattle";
     }

     int locationCount = 0;
     string * locations;
     int * distances;

+    // Load in amount of locations

+    // Allocate memory for locations and distances

+    // Use a for loop to load in all the data from text files

+    // Display all the data to the screen with cout

+    // After the for loop, free the memory of locations and distances.

     input.close();